 How does data protection law impact on any freedom of information requests?

 Often a good start is making clear what the request is in the first instance.
-An individual may make a request for their own information (a subject access request under the Data Protection Act) but may think this falls under the Freedom of Information Act.
+An individual may make a request for their own information (a subject access request under the Data Protection Act 2018) but may think this falls under the Freedom of Information Act 2000.
 You may need to clarify this when completing a request.
 There has always been a certain amount of tension between the Data Protection Act and the Freedom of Information Act, as the Data Protection Act exists to protect people’s right to privacy, whereas the Freedom of Information Act is about removing unnecessary secrecy, which can sometimes be incompatible aims.

 If someone makes a request for information that includes someone else’s personal data, a balance needs to be struck between the case for transparency and openness under the Freedom of Information Act and the data subject’s right to privacy under the Data Protection Act, when deciding whether information can be released without breaching the data protection principles.

 There are also a few recent changes to data protection law which have raised new considerations when disclosing personal data under the Freedom of Information Act.
-The new definitions of personal data and sensitive personal data will now need to be taken into account and if the information is now considered to be the personal data of a third party, public authorities need to look at whether disclosure would breach the data protection principles.
+The new definitions of personal data and sensitive personal data will now need to be considered and if the information is now considered to be the personal data of a third party, public authorities need to look at whether disclosure would breach the data protection principles.
 However, the Freedom of Information Act has been amended by the Data Protection Act 2018 so that the ‘legitimate interests’ lawful basis is applicable to public authorities considering disclosure.